Instructor: Dr. Marianna BOLLA

 - Handouts: tables of notable distributions and percentile values of basic test distributions.

 According to the famous mathematician, Abraham Wald, statistics teaches us how to behave in the face of uncertainties.
 Roughly speaking, we will learn strategies of treating chances in everyday life.
 The main concept is that our inference is based on a randomly selected sample from a large population, and hence, our observations are treated as random variables.
 Applications are also discussed, mainly on a theoretical basis, but we make the students capable of solving numerical exercises by choosing the most convenient method for a given real-life problem.

 - Short introduction to probability theory (sample spaces, random variables, notable distributions, Bayes rule, laws of large numbers, Central Limit Theorem).

 - Descriptive study of data.
 Statistical sample, basic statistics, histograms.

 - Basic concepts of testing hypotheses and estimation theory.

 - Methods of point estimation, properties of the estimators, confidence intervals.

-- Inferences about a population, sampling statistics, theory and applications.
+- Inferences about a population, theory and applications.

-- Nonparametric inference: Wilcoxon test and sign test.
+- Nonparametric inference: Wilcoxon test and chi-square test.